 To become registered as a SD/MSP, an entity needs to demonstrate to the CFTC and the NFA that it meets these requirements.
 This BCDR requirement was subsequently enforced by the CFTC in a complaint filed against Deutsche Bank in 2016 where the CFTC alleged that Deutsche Bank did not have sufficiently effective BCDR policies.
-As a result, according to the CFTC's complaint, data loss sustained by the bank due to an outage was far in excess of the data loss that would have happened if the SD had more effective and adequate BCDR policies and procedures as required by § 23.603.
+As a result, according to the CFTC's complaint, data loss sustained by the bank due to an outage was far in excess of the data loss that would have happened if the SD had more effective and adequate BCDR policies and procedures as required by § 23.603.13 regular, periodic testing and review of BCDR capabilities and controls and . . . any other elements of BCDR planning and resources included in generally accepted best practices."

 In another example, the CFTC promulgated the rules and core principles for SEFs in 2013 and as required by the Dodd-Frank Act of 2010.
-Applying BCDR related requirements to SEFs, Core Principle 14-System Safeguards, § 37.1401(a)(3) requires a SEF to address BCDR planning and resources, which includes: ". . . .
+Applying BCDR related requirements to SEFs, Core Principle 14-System Safeguards, § 37.1401(a)(3) requires a SEF to address BCDR planning and resources, which includes: ". . .